hall-monitor

 • GitHub webhooks are validated using HMAC-SHA256 with a per-installation secret.
 Invalid or missing signatures are rejected immediately.

 • Slack events are verified using Slack's signing secret.
-The bot uses the minimum required OAuth scopes: chat:write, chat:write.public, reactions:read, and channels:history.
+The bot uses the minimum required OAuth scopes: chat:write, channels:read, groups:read, users:read, reactions:read, and commands.

 • API keys are scoped per workspace and can be rotated from the dashboard at any time.